 - Truc Lam is pretty close to the town center and easy to get to.
 Take a taxi for just a couple of dollars (by meter) to the cable car entrance.
 The best way to do this is to take a map with you and show him on the map where you’d like to go

-- The cable car costs 70,000 VND return and is well worth it to see the beautiful scenery.
-Be aware that it closes between noon and 1:30 for lunch and closes for the day at 4:30
+- The cable car costs 70,000 VND roundtrip and is well worth it to see the beautiful scenery.
+Be aware that it closes between noon and 1:30 for lunch and for the day at 4:30

 Having a BBQ with some locals at Paradise Lake

-Just down the steps from the monastery sits Paradise Lake, where we explored around a bit to wait for the gondola to open again at 1:30.
-I gingerly made my way to a picnic table where a few locals were preparing a BBQ, smiling warmly, which they returned, to ensure that it was alright for me to walk in front of their view of the lake for a quick photo.
+Just down the steps from the monastery sits Paradise Lake, where we explored around a bit while waiting for the gondola to open again at 1:30.
+I gingerly made my way to a picnic table where a few locals were preparing a BBQ, smiling warmly, which they returned to ensure that it was alright for me to walk in front of their view of the lake for a quick photo.